The call was illegal. The lawsuit is free. The choice is yours.

 to fight back

-Free resources, templates, and guides — built for the person who just got their first threatening call and doesn't know where to start.
+Free resources and guides — built for the person who just got their first threatening call and doesn’t know where to start.

 Legal Disclaimer: Me vs. Collector is not a law firm and does not provide legal advice.
-The information on this site is for educational purposes only and is based on publicly available federal law (15 U.S.C. § 1692 et seq.), CFPB regulations, and FTC guidelines.
-Nothing on this site creates an attorney-client relationship.
-For advice specific to your situation, please consult a licensed attorney.
+The information on this site is for educational purposes only, based on publicly available federal law (15 U.S.C. § 1692 et seq.), CFPB regulations, and FTC guidelines.
+Nothing creates an attorney-client relationship.
+Consult a licensed attorney for advice specific to your situation.
+Sources: Urban Institute, Consumer Finance Monitor, eMarketer, Experian.